igvteam/igv.js/docs/objects.md

 TrackView
 ---------

 The "view" object for an igv track.
-Responsible for managing painting the track image and managing user interactions with the track.
+Interface between the track and html elements.

 Track
 -----

 The "model" object for an igv track.
 Responsible for rendering the track on a surface (typically a canvas context) provided by the view.
-In some classes renderering is delegated to a pluggable function.
+In some cases rendering is delegated to a pluggable function.

 Properties